MicrosoftDocs/quantum-docs-pr/articles/install-guide/pyinstall.md

     - Install [VS Code](https://code.visualstudio.com/download) (Windows, Linux and Mac)
     - Install the [QDK extension for VS Code](https://marketplace.visualstudio.com/items?itemName=quantum.quantum-devkit-vscode).

-    If you would like to use a different editor, the instrucitons above have you all set.
+    If you would like to use a different editor, the instructions above have you all set.

 1. Verify the installation by creating a `Hello World` application